← All insights

 Positioning is not a marketing exercise.
 It is the foundation that every acquisition channel depends on.
 Build it first, test it in conversations, sharpen it against the rejections, and then deploy the channels.
 This is the first phase of the FABRIC™ methodology — Foundation before Architecture, before any of the execution that follows.

-The firms that get clients consistently are not the ones with the best LinkedIn strategy or the sharpest cold email copy.
+The firms that get consulting clients consistently are not the ones with the best LinkedIn strategy or the sharpest cold email copy.
 They are the ones who can answer those three questions precisely — and have built the channels that carry that precision to the right buyers at the right moments.

 What You Actually Need to Build

-Getting consulting clients is not a question of effort.
+Knowing how to get consulting clients is not a question of effort.
 Every technical consulting firm principal works hard.
 It is a question of architecture — whether the system you are running is designed for your buyer, your market, and your sales cycle.

 If your current approach depends on you personally remembering to follow up, or on a client mentioning your name to the right person at the right moment, you do not have a system.
 You have a dependency.